 6. Stay at a Select Registry Inn

-Four Select Registry Inns reside in Connecticut, giving you a plethora of lodging options.
+Four Connecticut bed and breakfast options are available from Select Registry, giving you a plethora of lodging options.
 All of our inns have been rated with the highest quality assurance known as the Select Registry Difference.
 Here are the four Inns to check out during your Connecticut adventures:

 - Inn At Stonington – Stonington, CT

 - Saybrook Point Inn Bed & Breakfast – Old Saybrook, CT

 - Steamboat Inn Bed & Breakfast – Mystic, CT